Year 3

 That way I would create my own “Pomato” or “Potato and chips” plants.

-Grating is an easy process but needs to be done quickly in order to have the least amount of stress on the plants.
+Grafting is an easy process but needs to be done quickly in order to have the least amount of stress on the plants.
 Scheme and (hopeful) result:

 Reading up a bit on the grafting process and resultant “Pomato”, tomatoes will probably be harvested BEFORE harvesting the potatoes.
 So I am afraid I won’t be able to show the home-grown result… though I might want to try it next year in a dedicated pot.